woocommerce/woocommerce/readme.txt

 * Tweak - Moved 'Proceed to checkout' button on cart to beneath totals.
 * Tweak - Improved 'responsiveness' of product data tabs on add/edit product screen.
 * Tweak - Added 'stupidtable' script to allow order item sorting on the order screen (by name, cost, qty).
+* Tweak - In the cart, add variation selected data to the permalink.
 * Dev - API - Look up product by sku.
 * Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.
 * Dev - Switched to .scss from .less for all styles.